jpskycak/wedding/docs/source/hotel.rst

 Things to Do Here
 **********

-This ain't no big city, but it's got a few interesting things to do.
-The fall weather will be beautiful!

 * `Wellfield Botanic Gardens <https://wellfieldgardens.org/>`_: 1 mile north of the venue.
 Justin proposed to Sanjana here.
 * `Studebaker Museum <https://www.studebakermuseum.org/#>`_: Museum of the American automobile industry, centered around the Studebaker company, which was founded in South Bend.
 * `RV Hall of Fame & Museum <https://www.rvmhhalloffame.org/>`_: Elkhart is the RV capital of the USA.
 * `University of Notre Dame <https://www.nd.edu/>`_: Has a beautiful campus.
 Justin went to college here.
 * `Warren Dunes State Park <https://www.michigan.org/property/warren-dunes-state-park>`_, Sawyer, Michigan
 * `Potato Creek State Park <https://www.in.gov/dnr/state-parks/parks-lakes/potato-creek-state-park/>`_, North Liberty, Indiana
-* Fruit picking at
-* Visit Chicago if you've never been, particularly the museums and Lake Michigan!

 ..
   * `Shedd Aquarium <https://www.sheddaquarium.org/>`_